Readability & fun

 My Role

-I co-authored this paper with my former professor at Rochester Institute of Technology, Dubai.
-I handled the writing, experimentation, and findings, designing the methodology, running the model evaluations, and documenting the results.
+I co-authored this paper with faculty at Rochester Institute of Technology, Dubai.
+My contributions included designing the methodology, running model training and evaluations, and documenting the experimental results.

-This work strengthened my research and problem-solving mindset, bridging my background in computer science with real-world applications in healthcare technology.
+This work deepened my understanding of applied machine learning and strengthened my ability to bridge computer science with real-world problems in healthcare technology.

 Results